telerik/xaml-docs/controls/radchartview/export.md

 ## Export RadChartView to PDF

-You can export the charting components using the __ExportUIElement__ example which implements exporting of UIElements with the [RadPdfProcessing]({%slug radpdfprocessing-overview%}) library.
+You can export the charting components using the __ExportUIElement__ example which implements exporting of UIElements with the [Document Processing Libraries]({%slug document-processing-libraries-overview%}) library.
 You can read about the example in the [Export Support]({%slug common-export-support %}) common article.

 >You can find a runnable example in our [GitHub](https://github.com/telerik/document-processing-sdk) repository: [Export UI Element to PDF](https://github.com/telerik/document-processing-sdk/tree/master/PdfProcessing/ExportUIElement).